MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/reference.md

 See also [Simulate a slower network connection](../network/index.md#simulate-a-slower-network-connection) in _Inspect network activity_.

-#### Emulate slow network connections from the Network Conditions drawer
+#### Emulate slow network connections from the Network conditions tool

-If you want to throttle the network connection while working in other DevTools panels, use the **Network Conditions** drawer tool:
+If you want to throttle the network connection while working in other DevTools panels, use the **Network conditions** tool:

-1. Open the **Network Conditions** drawer.
+1. Open the **Network conditions** tool.

 1. Select your connection speed from the **Throttling** menu.